EHL Executive Committee

-Olivier Roux began his professional career with IBM Switzerland where he took on sales responsibilities before accepting several leadership positions initially in Zurich, Switzerland, and then moving to the global headquarters in New York to lead the global insurance strategy and marketing for three years.
+Olivier Roux studied Business and Economics at the University of Lausanne (HEC), where he obtained a Master of Business and Economics in 1985.
+He began his professional career with IBM Switzerland where he took on sales responsibilities before accepting several leadership positions initially in Zurich, Switzerland, and then moving to the global headquarters in New York to lead the global insurance strategy and marketing for three years.

 In 2000, Olivier Roux joined Accenture to lead the business development and sales & marketing for the Financial Services sector.
 Primary achievements include contributing to the business strategy that led to repeated double digits of annual growth.
 He was appointed partner in 2006, and in 2007, Mr. Roux expanded his responsibilities to lead a global team of 500 professionals across 42 mature and 10 developing countries, including a marketing shared service function based in Delhi, Manila and South Africa.

-From September 2018, he took on the role of Senior Managing Director of EHL Group’s consulting branch, in addition to his mandate as Chief Business Development Officer of EHL Group.
-Within these extended responsibilities, Mr Roux oversees the continued development of EHL Advisory Services activities with offices in Lausanne, Delhi, Shanghai and Beijing, and operations in over 30 countries worldwide.
+From September 2018, he took on the role of Senior Managing Director of EHL Group’s consulting branch, in addition to his mandate as Chief Business Development Officer for EHL Group.
+Within these extended responsibilities, Mr. Roux oversees the continuous development of EHL Advisory Services activities with offices in Lausanne, Delhi, Shanghai and Beijing, and operations in over 30 countries worldwide.

 Chief Innovation Officer

-A graduate of Reims Management School and the London Polytechnic, Rémi Walbaum soon turned to entrepreneurship.
-He created his first company, Axe Communication, in 1989 in order to be part of the big communication and media changes that were happening at the time.
-With Axe Communication, Mr Walbaum created the first interactive booths for the Olympic Museum, organized the content of Swisscom’s interactive TV platform, and created the first e-commerce sites of Nestlé and Coca-Cola.
+A graduate from Reims Management School and from the London Polytechnic, Rémi Walbaum turned soon to entrepreneurship.
+In 1989, he created his first company, Axe Communication, in order to be part of the big digitalization changes in communication and media that were happening at the time.
+With Axe Communication, Mr Walbaum organized the content of Swisscom’s interactive TV platform and created the first interactive booths for the Olympic Museum, and also the first e-commerce sites of Nestlé and Coca-Cola.

-From 2002 to 2004 Mr Walbaum was Managing Director of Create Switzerland, an association that aimed to help young people set up a business.
-So it was quite natural that in 2004 he should join Venturelab, where he coached young entrepreneurs.
+From 2002 to 2004, Mr Walbaum became Managing Director of Create Switzerland, an association that aimed to help young people set up a business and along the same lines, he joined in 2004 Venturelab, proving his expertise in coaching young entrepreneurs.